Available PhD Topics

 USM Extragalactic Astronomy

-The research of the group focusses on dark energy and dark matter in the Universe, on local and distant galaxies, and planets.
+The research of the group focuses on dark energy and dark matter in the Universe, on the properties of local and distant galaxies, and on extrasolar planets.
 The aims of our current science projects are:

-- to constrain the nature of dark matter, by searching for MACHOS with pixellensing towards M31, and by analysing cluster and galaxy dark matter halo profiles with strong and weak lensing in combination with dynamical and photometric information for nearby galaxies;
+- to constrain the nature of dark matter, by analysing cluster and galaxy dark matter halo profiles with strong and weak lensing in combination with dynamical and photometric information for nearby galaxies

-The numerical modelling uses state-of-the-art numerical methods run on PC clusters.
-Some of these methods are developed or implemented within our group for specific projects.
+The numerical modelling required for our projects is based on state-of-the-art algorithms run on supercomputers.
+Some of these methods are developed or implemented within our group.
 Recent examples are Schwarzschild's orbit superposition method used for measuring black hole masses, and the NMAGIC adaptive N-body code for modelling galaxy dynamics.

 This year we offer PhD projects within our group in the following science areas: